 Pre-fluxing is a process usually applied to the work surface in order to prevent any oxidation of the work piece before it is dipped.
 It covers the whole surface and enhances the zinc "wetting" of the steel allowing a uniform coating to be achieved on galvanizing.
+The pre-flux tank is heated to about 70°C by use of the boiler which also provides heat to the degreasing tank.

-Zinc chloride can be used as a flux but most fluxes consist of zinc ammonium chloride (ZAC) and in the case of W.Corbett this is applied in a liquid form.
+Ammonium chloride can be used as a flux but most fluxes consist of zinc ammonium chloride (ZAC) and in the case of Joseph Ash this is applied as an aqueous solution.

 ZAC is a mixture of zinc chloride and ammonium chloride salts.
 The proportions of each may vary.
-They are sometimes described as double or triple salts, where double salt is made of 55% zinc chloride 45% ammonium chloride and triple salt is made of 45% zinc chloride 55% ammonium chloride.
-Ammonium chloride from the flux is one of the main components of the fume when the workpiece is dipped in the galvanizing bath.
+In this instance the mixture used is known as a double salt, and is made from 55% zinc chloride and 45% ammonium chloride.
+Ammonium chloride from the flux is one of the main components of the fume generated when the work piece is dipped in the galvanizing bath.

-The work piece is dipped into a solution of ZAC at about 70^oC that allows a uniform coating of the flux, it is then removed, drained, and subjected to the galvanizing activity.
-The pre- fluxing bath is heated using an electric immersion heaters which are shortly to be replaced by a radiant heating plate and a gas boiler.
+The work piece is dipped into a solution of ZAC at about 70^oC which forms a uniform coating of the flux.
+It is then removed, drained, and allowed to dry before progressing to the galvanizing stage.

-Pollution Prevention and Control (England and Wales) Regulations 2000 (as amended)
+Environmental Permitting (England and Wales) Regulations 2010 (as amended) (as amended)